REPRESENTATION SOCIETY OF

 A volume of the 1948 Hansard records on 16, and 29 April 1948 the Attorney-General, Rt.
 Hon.
 H V Evatt KC, introducing his Bill that was passed as the Commonwealth Electoral Act 1948, which amended the Commonwealth Electoral Act 1918 to provide for PR for the Senate, and acknowledging the help of 'the Proportional Representation Society of England'.
 The second reading of the Bill in the Senate was on 30 April 1948.
 A 1948 letter from the Proportional Representation Society of Victoria congratulated the Prime Minister, Rt.
 Hon.
 J B Chifley, on the Bill that introduced PR.
 The Bill was not opposed by the Opposition, led by the Rt.
 Hon.
 R G Menzies KC, except that they did, unsuccessfully, move that the Bill's continuation of the existing requirement for full marking of all preferences other than the last preference in order for a ballot-paper to be valid be altered to provide for partial optional preferential voting.

-Since then, the PRSA has monitored the Senate system - the world's largest scale quota-preferential PR election.
+Since then, the PRSA has monitored the Senate system - the world's largest scale Single Transferable Vote (quota-preferential) PR election.
 PR is the longest operating electoral system used for Senate elections.
 The PRSA has monitored other Australian elections also.
 Regrettably there is no constitutional or other entrenchment requiring approval at a referendum, or even an absolute majority vote in both houses of Parliament, before the Senate's PR system can be weakened or abolished.

 Peter Rae, and